 Once you set a profile, you can select artifacts.
-By artifacts, we mean any piece of information extracted from an application database, file of particular format, piece of data carved using specific signature and so on.
+By artifacts, we mean any piece of information extracted from an application database, a file of particular format, a piece of data carved using specific signature and so on.
 Artifacts are grouped by type (audios, browsers, chats, documents, mails, social networks, system files, etc.) and then by operating system.
-To find one of many hundreds of artifacts, you can use Filter text box and type a substring of an app:
+To find one of many hundreds of artifacts, you can use the Filter text box and type a substring of an app:

 Only apps having 'an' in their names, are shown